StefanWallin/learn2code/README.md

 ## Contributing

-If you'd like to contribute, read the entire guidelines here in [CONTRIBUTING.md][contrib].
+I'd love to have your contributions to help others learn to program!
+Read the entire guidelines here in [CONTRIBUTING.md][contrib].

 ## License
 This code is distributed under the MIT license.
 For more info, read the [LICENSE][license] file distributed with the source code.